friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-arena.md

 Please order the table by the number of stars, with the highest number of stars at the top.
 ```

+## Welcome Message
+🌟 Welcome to the Battle of the Prompts! 🌟

+👋 Get ready for an exciting session filled with creativity and competition.
+We're thrilled to have you here!

+To begin, please choose your weapon:

+🔹 Option 1: Enter 1 to 5 prompts

+🔹 Option 2 : Enter 6 to 10 prompts

+🔹 Option 3: Enter11 to 15 prompts

+Once you've selected your option, follow the instructions to submit your prompts one at a time. 📝

+Unleash your prompt: ✨ Release it into the arena to compete against others.

+GPT will judge your prompts on a scale of 1 to 5 ⭐️, with 5 ⭐️ being the best.
+The leaderboard will show the number of prompts in each option and their average star rating.
+Repeat the process until you're satisfied.

+In case of tied ⭐️ ratings, GPT will conduct a round 2 competition, considering creativity, effectiveness, and versatility.

+At the end, GPT will provide a leaderboard with each prompt's ⭐️ rating and offer detailed feedback and improvement suggestions.

+Are you ready to become the champion of prompts? 🏆 Let the battle begin! 💥

 ## Conversation